 The full abdominal breathing further extends the practice of advanced abdominal breathing through introducing the lower back and the diaphragm itself.

-- With each exhale as your belly will be drawn inwards and your buttocks drawn upwards, you will also attempt to draw your lower back inwards, as if your spine would be moving towards your centre.
+With each exhale as your belly will be drawn inwards and your buttocks will be drawn upwards, you will also attempt to draw your lower back inwards as if your spine would be moving towards your centre.
 While there may be no actual movement of the spine, it would certainly feel like the back is moving together with the belly, outwards as you inhale and inwards as you exhale.
 This will feel like an extension of the movement of your sides, complementing of the feeling of tightening belt around the waist.
-You should focus your attention to all three points at the same time, belly buttock and lumbar spine.
+You should focus your attention on all three points at the same time, belly buttock and lumbar spine.

 - The last corner of focus will be your diaphragm.
 You will keep your attention focused on the three corners: belly, buttocks and lower back, as you start focusing on your diaphragmatic movement.
 This will be a lot more challenging than the previous three points of focus, as your diaphragm does not relax with each inhalation, but it in fact contracts.

 This fourth corner, the diaphragm, will not follow the pattern of the other three, as they move away from the centre at the inhale phase, but the diaphragm will rather be moving towards it.
 As you exhale, the first three corners will move towards your centre, and the diaphragm will move away from it.

 This means when you inhale, your belly relaxes and protrudes outwards, your buttocks relax downwards, your lower back relaxes outwards as well, while your diaphragm contracts and moves downwards.